Peterborough, Ontario

 Peterborough is known as the gateway to the Kawarthas, "cottage country", a large recreational region of the province.
 It is named in honour of Peter Robinson, an early Canadian politician who oversaw the first major immigration to the area.
-The city is the seat of Peterborough County.
+The city is the seat of Peterborough County, though it is politically independent from the county.

 Peterborough's nickname in the distant past was "The Electric City" as it was the first town in Canada to use electric streetlights.
 It also underscores the historical and present-day importance of technology and manufacturing as an economic base of the city, which has operations from large multi-national companies such as Siemens, Rolls-Royce Limited, General Electric, and more local businesses such as Merit Precision Ltd., Dynacast and Bryston.
 Electricity was one of the reasons Quaker Oats moved to the city, and as part of PepsiCo remains a major fixture in the downtown area.
 However, over the years the number of major manufacturing plants has declined, and General Electric closed its last remaining facility in 2018.
 As a result, employment has been shifting toward the service industries and tourism is now the leading industry in the area.